SuperFabius/A250220_DEVEL/README.md

 # A250220_DEVEL
-Development repo for the A250220 board (https://hackaday.io/project/170924)
+Temporary development repo for the A250220 board (https://hackaday.io/project/170924)

 WARNING!
 This Release is intended only for development.